-Under no circumstances must resin be used after its expiry date.
-This date can be found, along with the batch number, on the white horizontal strip at the base of the tube.
+- Date can be found, along with the batch number, on the white horizontal strip at the base of the tube - Date of manufacture is given, with a 12 month expiry.

+It is the responsibility of the installer to have a clear understanding of the expiry date.
 Any out of date resin must be quarantined and only used in situations where there is no safety risk e.g. fixing the staples on lid hinges.
 Alternatively it must be returned to the CSCC Equipment Officer or disposed of conforming to current legislation covering hazardous materials.